KO-Rings of Full Flag Varieties: Witt rings of full flag varieties

 Consider these equations in \(\K^0(G/T) \cong \RepC(T)/\keridealC{G}\).
 Here, the right-hand sides vanish since they are given by virtual representations of \(G\) of rank zero.
 Thus, the images of \(u_\lambda\), \(v_\mu\) and \(w_\nu\) in \( \K^0(G/T) \) are anti-self-dual.
 With a little more work one may see that these images generate the Tate cohomology ring of \(G/T\).
 In fact, we have the following:

 \begin{prop} Let \( G/T \) be a full flag variety with \(G\) simply-connected.
 The Tate cohomology ring

 is an exterior \(\Z/2\)-algebra on certain generators \(u_\lambda, v_\mu, w_\nu \in h^-(-)\).
 These generators may be represented by elements of \(\RepC(T)\) satisfying \eqref{eq:uvw-relations} above. \end{prop} \begin{proof}[Proof, assuming \autoref{cor:h-summary}] We defer the main part of the argument to \autoref{sec:Tate-of-quotients}.
 Here, we simply observe that the claim follows directly from \autoref{cor:h-summary} with \( R:=\RepC(G) \) and \( A:=\RepC(T) \).
-Indeed, all assumptions needed have already been checked: \(R\) is a polynomial ring on pairs of mutually dual generators and certain self-dual generators, \(A\) is finite and free as an \(R\)-module by Steinberg's Theorem (\autoref{thm:Steinberg}), and \(h^*(A)\) is trivial. \end{proof}
+Indeed, all assumptions needed have already been checked: \(R\) is a polynomial ring on pairs of mutually dual generators and certain self-dual generators, \(A\) is a free \(R\)-module of finite rank by Steinberg's Theorem (\autoref{thm:Steinberg}), and \(h^*(A)\) is trivial. \end{proof}

 \begin{thm} Let \( G/T\) be a flag variety with \(G\) simply-connected.
 The total Witt ring of \( G/T \) is an exterior \(\Z/2\)-algebra on certain generators

 indexed by the basic representations \(\lambda\in B'_\C\), \(\mu\in B_\R\) and \(\nu\in B_\H\):